Physics Informed Token Transformer for Solving Partial Differential Equations: Introduction

 \section{Introduction}

 Partial Differential Equations (PDEs) are ubiquitous in science and engineering applications.
-While much effort progress has been made in developing analytical and computational methods to solve the various equations, no complete analytical theory exists, and computational methods are often prohibitively expensive.
-Many machine learning approaches have been proposed to improve simulation speed to calculate various fluid properties, including discrete mesh optimization\cite{meshdqn, pmlr-v206-yang23e, foucart2022deep, wu2023learning}, super resolution on lower resolution simulations\cite{fluid_superresolution, volumetric_gan}, and surrogate modeling\cite{dl_rom,hemmasian_surrogate_2023, li2021fourier, DeepONet-Nature-2021}.
-While mesh optimization generally allows for using traditional numerical solvers, current methods only improve speed by a few percent.
-Methods for super resolution improve speed, but often struggle to generalize to different data resolutions outside of the training data, with more recent work improving generalization capabilities\cite{shu_physics-informed_2023}.
+While much progress has been made in developing analytical and computational methods to solve the various equations, no complete analytical theory exists, and computational methods are often prohibitively expensive.
+Recent work has shown the ability to learn analytical solutions using bilinear residual networks\cite{Zhang2022-dh}, and bilinear neural networks\cite{Zhang2019-yy, Zhang2021-rn, Zhang2021-ko}, where an analytical solution is available.
+Many machine learning approaches have been proposed to improve simulation speed to calculate various fluid properties, where no such analytical solution is known to exist, including discrete mesh optimization\cite{meshdqn, pmlr-v206-yang23e, foucart2022deep, wu2023learning}, super resolution on lower resolution simulations\cite{fluid_superresolution, volumetric_gan}, and surrogate modeling\cite{dl_rom,hemmasian_surrogate_2023, li2021fourier, DeepONet-Nature-2021}.
+While mesh optimization generally allows for using traditional numerical solvers, current methods only improve speed or accuracy by a few percent, or require many simulations during training.
+Methods for super resolution improve speed, but often struggle with generalizing to data resolutions not seen in the training data, with more recent work improving generalization capabilities\cite{shu_physics-informed_2023}.
 Surrogate modeling, on the other hand, has shown a good balance between improved performance and generalization.
 Neural operator learning architectures, specifically, have also shown promise in combining super resolution capability with surrogate modeling due to their inherent discretization invariance.\cite{kovachki_neural_nodate}.
 Recently, the attention mechanism has become a popular choice for operator learning.